alexeyraspopov/newsletter/readme.md

 To create publisher instance call factory function (see Usage).
 Instance implements next interface (similar to Observer):

- * `publish` - invokes all subscribers and pass some received data to them
+ * `publish` - invokes all listeners and pass some received data to them
- * `subscribe` - adds new subscriber (function) and returns "unsubscribe" function
+ * `subscribe` - adds new listener (function) and returns "unsubscribe" function
+ * `unsubscribe` - removes previously added listener

 ## Usage